Post Summary: One Day in Olympic National Park

 - Trail Guide: Beach Hike

 The Hole-in-the-Wall is a landmark at the far end of Rialto Beach.
-Visitors can expect to hike the beach at low tide observing countless tide pools along the way to the large rock structure.
+Visitors can expect to hike the beach at low tide, observing countless tide pools along the way to the large rock structure.
 The Hole-in-the-Wall is at the end of a 4.6-mile out-and-back hike along the Rialto Beach.
-For the best experience, it is recommended to complete the hike during low tide (NOAA tide predictions).
+For the best experience, completing the hike during low tide (NOAA tide predictions) is recommended.

 Final Thoughts on Spending One Day Trip in Olympic National Park

 I hope this One Day in Olympic National Park Itinerary helps you plan your trip to Olympic.
 Olympic is an amazing National Park and is so worth a visit.
 If you need any help finding gear for your trip, check out these guides.

 If you are looking for advice on other types of outdoor gear specific guides: